 - 1 tsp each black and white sesame seeds

 - Heat 2 tbsp of the sunflower oil in a small saucepan on medium-high heat.
-Add the next 9 ingredients (including the salt), turn down the heat to medium and fry very gently for 5 minutes, stirring often, until the shallot is soft.
+Add the next 9 ingredients (including the salt), turn down the heat to medium and fry very gently for 5 minutes, often stirring, until the shallot is soft.

 - Add the tomato paste and both types of sesame seeds, cook for another 2 minutes, then stir in the remaining sunflower oil.